Exercise 46: A Project Skeleton

 First, create the structure of your skeleton directory with these commands:

-$ mkdir projects $ cd projects/ $ mkdir skeleton $ cd skeleton $ mkdir bin $ mkdir NAME $ mkdir tests $ mkdir docs
+$ mkdir projects $ cd projects/ $ mkdir skeleton $ cd skeleton $ mkdir bin NAME tests docs

 I use a directory named projects to store all the various things I'm working on.
 Inside that directory I have my skeleton directory that I put the basis of my projects into.
 The directory NAME will be renamed to whatever you are calling your project's main module when you use the skeleton.

 Next we need to set up some initial files.
-Here's how you do that on Linxu/OSX:
+Here's how you do that on Linux/OSX:

 $ touch NAME/__init__.py $ touch tests/__init__.py

 $ new-item -type file NAME/__init__.py $ new-item -type file tests/__init__.py

 That creates an empty Python module directories we can put our code in.
 Then we need to create a setup.py file we can use to install our project later if we want:

 Edit this file so that it has your contact information and is ready to go for when you copy it.

 Finally you will want a simple skeleton file for tests named tests/NAME_tests.py: